MohamedAbdelhalem/Acrreditations/AG_Monitor_and_Troubleshooting/M02L04Lab: Why did my FCI take a long time to failover?.md

-### Because of there are more than 20,000 VLF in the database ProdDB.
+### The database ProdDB contains `over 20,000 VLF`.

-lets break down what is going on.
+let's break down the current situation.

-you can see what is the number of `VLF`s from the below queries:
+You can determine the number of `VLF`s using the queries below:

-if your version is older than **SQL Server 2016 Service Pack 2 (SP2)** use this query:
+If your version is older than **SQL Server 2016 Service Pack 2 (SP2)**, use this query:

 ```sql
 use ProdDB